blue-duty/stars/README.md

 * [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 * [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
 * [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web
-* [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 ## Pascal